 10 Questions to Ask Your Mortgage Broker or Lender

-Reputable lenders will find out more about you before throwing out loan options.
-You wouldn't expect a doctor to suggest surgery before she assessed your medical situation, would you?
-Choose a lender that gathers enough information from you before recommending a particular type of loan.
-Don't be afraid to ask a lender to explain the pros and cons about:
+Reputable lenders will especially want to find out more about you before throwing out loan options.
+You wouldn't expect a doctor to suggest surgery before assessing your medical situation, so choose a broker who gathers enough information from you before recommending a particular type of loan.

-What Is the Interest Rate and Annual Percentage Rate?
+What Is the Interest Rate and the Annual Percentage Rate?

 What Are the Discount Points and Origination Fees?